nanocurrency/nano-docs/docs/releases/node-releases.md

 ---

 #### Node Configuration Updates

+!!! info "Support in Nano Forum"
+	For node operators looking to upgrade to V20.0 or tune their configurations, the [Node and Representative Management category](https://forum.nano.org/c/node-and-rep) of the forum is a great resource to use.

+!!! tip "Generate .toml config to see options"
+	As noted in the [Upgrade Notices](#upgrade-notices) above, this version will migrate your existing .json files over to .toml files.
+Only non-default values for these fields will be added to the new .toml file.
+If you wish to adjust other options, use the [config generation commands](/running-a-node/configuration/#configuration-file-locations) to see all available options.

+The following options are notable node configuration updates.
+Additional configuration changes have been included in this release and can be found when generating the config files.

 * `backup_before_upgrade` (default `false`) enables automatic backup of the ledger and wallet databases when updating to a new node version
 * `work_watcher_period` (default `5` seconds) controls how frequently the node should check the confirmation status of block in the work watcher, and re-generate higher difficulty work if unconfirmed